Inter-Professional Studies in Health - Disability and Rehab Northern Ireland

 • Specific roles of key health and rehabilitation professionals, as well as related professionalism disciplines such as education, social work, clinical psychology, and rehabilitation counselling

-Please Note: Students will be expected to participate in 4-5 introductory online sessions and some preparation project work.
+Please Note: Students will be expected to participate in 4-5 introductory sessions and some preparation project work.

 If you are seeking to count these courses towards a major, minor or certificate, please meet with your academic advisor to discuss this program and what the courses will fulfill for you.